 Definition of Collectables

-The definition of Collectables includes jewellery, coins and medallions.
-There are onerous rules accompanying investing in Physical Metals that fall under the definition of Collectables, including that the Metals cannot be stored in the private residence of the Member or an associate of the Member and the Metals must be insured in the name of the SMSF within 7 days of the Metals being acquired.
+However, where the Physical Metal has a Collectable Value and hence falls within the definition of a Collectable then the more onerous Collectables Rules will apply.
+This means that the Metals cannot be stored in the private residence of the Member or an associate of the Member and the Metals must be insured in the name of the SMSF within 7 days of the Metals being acquired.

 To simplify the Physical Metals Account Application Process ESUPERFUND has established direct arrangements with Bullion Capital allowing clients to easily apply for a Physical Metals Account through our website.

 Metals purchased through BCL that are deemed to be collectables must be stored with BCL and clients cannot take physical delivery of these Metals.
 In addition, Physical Metals purchased and stored through BCL are fully insured.
 These restrictions are legal restrictions imposed by Super Laws.

 It is not compulsory to use the Bullion Capital Account and you are permitted to invest with any Physical Metals Provider as desired.